antonidag/myblog/content/en/posts/benchmark-condition/index.md

 ### Environment settings
-All the benchmarks will be using a WS2 App Service Plan, the scale out settings was limited to 1.
-The workflows mode was set to the `Stateful` mode and the concurrency settings had the default, meaning that Logic App will process several records at the same time.
+All the benchmarks will be using a WS2 App Service Plan.
+The scale-out settings were limited to 1.
+The workflows mode was set to the 'Stateful' mode, and the concurrency settings remained at default, meaning that Logic App will process several records simultaneously.

 ## Result 📊